How Much Climbing Is There?

 Are There Finisher’s Patches?

-!
 The good folks from Green Wheels staff our finish line.
 They’ll be there to record your time and to hand you your finisher’s patch.
-Kids on the 10 miler get special Tour of the Unknown Coast medallions.
+Kids on the 10 miler get special Tour of the Unknown Coast ribbons.